Veronika Miroshnichenko

 Veronika Miroshnichenko (born 19 November 1997) is a Ukrainian tennis player who represents Russia.

 Miroshnichenko was born in Moscow to Ukrainian parents but grew up in Zaporizhzhia, Ukraine before emigrating to the United States.
 Due to her birth, she has a Russian passport and was forced to represent the country, however she identifies as Ukrainian and as of 2023, is in the process of changing her passport officially.

-She has a career-high singles ranking by the WTA of 289, reached on 6 May 2024.
-She also has a career-high WTA doubles ranking of 202, achieved on 18 March 2024.
+She has a career-high singles ranking by the WTA of 289, reached on 6 May 2024, and a highest doubles ranking of 202, achieved on 18 March 2024.

 Miroshnichenko plays college tennis at Loyola Marymount University.

 Career

-In May 2023, Miroshnichenko won her first $60k title at Pelham, Alabama in the singles draw.
+In May 2023, Miroshnichenko won her first 60k title at Pelham, Alabama in the singles draw.